GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

  * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
 See: https://cloud.google.com/iam/docs/understanding-roles for more details.
-The following roles are available by default but may be overridden by your operator: 'bigquery.dataViewer', 'bigquery.dataEditor', 'bigquery.dataOwner', 'bigquery.user', 'bigquery.jobUser'.
+Note: The default enumeration may be overridden by your operator.
+    * The value must be one of: [bigquery.dataEditor bigquery.dataOwner bigquery.dataViewer bigquery.jobUser bigquery.user].

 **Response Parameters**